 If you’re after organic traffic like myself, I think it’s extremely important to optimise your content for search engines.

 If you are on WordPress.org, you should absolutely add the Yoast SEO plugin which assists with optimising your content.
-Every blogger on WordPress swears by it.
-Although the free version does have some limitations by only allowing to input one keyword instead of long-tail keywords, I still think it is a must for any self-hosted WordPress blog.
-And I do wish a similar plugin was available for Squarespace.
+Although the free version does have some limitations by only allowing to input one keyword or one long-tail keyword instead of multiple keywords, I still think it is a must for any self-hosted WordPress blog.

 If you’re on Squarespace, Blogger, WordPress.com, Weebly, Wix or any other free platform, work on your SEO anyway.
 It took me a while to figure out how to do that on Squarespace without a plugin but I have finally cracked the code!